nflechner/nadjaflechner.com/main.md

 - Tice, C., Kreer, P. A., Helm-Burger, N., Shahani, P. S., Ryzhenkov, F., Haimes, J., Hofstätter, F., **van der Weij, T.** (2024). *Noise Injection Reveals Hidden Capabilities of Sandbagging Language Models.* Workshop on Socially Responsible Language Modeling Research. [arXiv preprint arXiv:2412.01784](https://arxiv.org/abs/2412.01784)

 I supervised this paper.
-Adding noise is a very interesting idea, and further experiments are needed to see if this can be used to robustly and accurately detect sandbagging.
+Adding noise is a very interesting idea, and further experiments are being conducted to see if this can be used to robustly and accurately detect sandbagging.

-- **van der Weij, T.**, Hofstätter, F., Jaffe, O., Brown, S. F., & Ward, F. R. (2024). *AI Sandbagging: Language Models can Strategically Underperform on Evaluations.* Workshop on Socially Responsible Language Modeling Research. [arXiv preprint arXiv:2406.07358](https://arxiv.org/abs/2406.07358)
+- **van der Weij, T.**, Hofstätter, F., Jaffe, O., Brown, S. F., & Ward, F. R. (2024). *AI Sandbagging: Language Models can Strategically Underperform on Evaluations.* ICLR 2025. [arXiv preprint arXiv:2406.07358](https://arxiv.org/abs/2406.07358)

 I am most proud of this paper, and I think it's my most impactful work so far.
 It's great to see our work being used in both technical and governance contexts, inspiring groups at prominent AI safety organizations.